 - Eye fatigue

-What Are the Causes of Dry Eye Disease
+What Are the Causes of Dry Eye Disease?

-Let us start by saying that DED is not your fault!
+Dry eye disease is not your fault!
 The best way to think about what causes DED is to divide it up into decreased production of tears (aqueous deficient) or rapid evaporation of tears (evaporative).1

 Your natural tears are produced by the lacrimal gland.
 Infection and inflammation may cause the lacrimal gland to malfunction, leading to decreased tear production.